 Ma remains bullish on value stocks, especially small cap ones, which have outperformed this year.
 “We expect that outperformance to persist going forward on a multi-year basis,” he said.

 Regarding real estate, Ma noted, “the sharply higher interest and mortgage rates are challenging…and that headwind could persist for a few more quarters or even longer.”

-Commodities, meanwhile, have come down in price.
-“But they still are a good hedge given the uncertainty in energy markets,” he said.
+Meanwhile, he added, “commodities have come down in price but still are a good hedge given the uncertainty in energy markets.”